atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-implementation.md

 Marts should be created with Views, not by creating new tables.

 For most companies there is no need to materialize views as the performance should not be that different.
-However if you are running into performance issues this is worth testing out.
+However if you are running into performance issues it can be worth trying materialized views.

 ## 2 Use the Data Warehouse